mjsamberg/resourceguides/accessibility/index.md

 In a chart, each visual element should also contrast sufficiently.
 For example, in a bar graph, each bar should be sufficient contrast from each other bar (see [this guide from Penn State][25]).
 In addition, color should not be the only indicator of information.
 For example, labeling your axes, using shedding patters, etc. to differentiate between data points.

 ## Headings
 Screen readers, table of contents tools, and keyboard navigation use headings to navigate the screen.
 In addition to using proper heading styling, headings should be _nested_ such that Level 1, Level 2, Level 3 headings, etc. do not appear out of order.
 Level 2 headings should only appear under level 1 headings, and Level 3 headings should only appear under Level 2 headings.
+Additionally, it’s recommended that on web pages, there is only one Level 1 heading - the page title.
+While this isn’t a requirement, there should be at least one level one heading on each page and it generally works out that the page title as a Level 1 Heading and using Level 2 throughout the rest of the page is the easiest approach (as on this page).

 ## Microsoft Office and Google Drive
 Whether in webpages or in documents, many of the same accessibility rules above apply - images should have alt text, table rows should be labeled, etc. In addition, you should use _semantic styling_ in **all** documents, including Word Docs, Google Docs, and HTML files.
 Semantic styling involves identifying elements in a document by what they are, rather than how they look.
 Whereas typically, to designate a header in Google Docs, you might simply bold the text, when styling semantically, you would use the styles pane to designate an element as a header, and then style the header through the styles pane.
 * [Using and editing styles in Word][26]
 * [Using and editing styles in Google Docs][27]

-## Accessibility Checking
+### Accessibility Checking
 [Microsoft Office features a built-in accessibility checker][28] across all Office apps.
 This tool will check accessibility features in your document

+Google Docs does not have a tool like this built in.
+However, the [Grackle Docs extension][29] does this in Google Docs.

+### Voice Typing and Reading Support Tools
+You can type with your voice In both [Google Docs][30] and [Microsoft Office][31] which is helpful for students with motor disabilities.
+Additionally, Microsoft Word will provide [readability statistics][32], and has a built in reading support tool called [Immersive Reader][33].

 ## PDF Files
 The PDF format has significant problems with accessibility, especially when designed natively in Acrobat.
-The best practices are to [design in Word, and then export to PDF][29].
+The best practices are to [design in Word, and then export to PDF][34].
 Confirm accessibility in Word before exporting.
 Additionally, it is recommended to make documents available in another format.

 Documents that are scanned to PDF are not accessible.

 ## The Checklists
-* [University of Washington][30]
+* [University of Washington][35]
-* [SUNY Broome][31]
+* [SUNY Broome][36]
-* [Cornell][32]
+* [Cornell][37]

 [1]:	https://accessibility.blog.gov.uk/2016/09/02/dos-and-donts-on-designing-for-accessibility/
 [2]:	https://accessibility.blog.gov.uk/2016/09/02/dos-and-donts-on-designing-for-accessibility/